-- · Hematologic oncology revenue growth from both IMBRUVICA and VENCLEXTA. - The strong execution of new product launches across multiple therapeutic areas. - HUMIRA U.S. sales growth by driving biologic penetration across disease categories and maintaining market leadership. - Effective management of HUMIRA international biosimilar erosion. - The favorable impact of pipeline products and indications recently approved or currently under regulatory review where approval is expected in 2019.
+- Completion and successful integration of the proposed Allergan acquisition. - Hematologic oncology revenue growth from both IMBRUVICA and VENCLEXTA. - Immunology revenue growth driven by successful commercial launches of SKYRIZI and RINVOQ, as well as HUMIRA U.S. sales growth. - Effective management of HUMIRA international biosimilar erosion. - The favorable impact of pipeline products and indications recently approved or currently under regulatory review where approval is expected in 2020.
 These products are described in greater detail in the section labeled "Research and Development" included as part of this Item 7.

-AbbVie remains committed to driving continued expansion of operating margins and expects to achieve this objective through continued leverage from revenue growth, the reduction of HUMIRA royalty expense, productivity initiatives in supply chain and ongoing efficiency programs to optimize manufacturing, commercial infrastructure, administrative costs and general corporate expenses.
+AbbVie remains committed to driving continued expansion of operating margins and expects to achieve this objective through continued leverage from revenue growth, productivity initiatives in supply chain and ongoing efficiency programs to optimize manufacturing, commercial infrastructure, administrative costs and general corporate expenses.